 The most recent ancestral environment we spent an evolutionarily significant amount of time in was the tribal, hunter-gatherer world, so many of our emotions and automatic thoughts would have served us better in a tribal world than they do now.1

-Many of the ways we teach kids completely ignores this aspect of human nature.
+Many of the ways we teach kids completely ignore this aspect of human nature.
 In the hunter-gatherer world, children learned outdoors, while moving around.
 They usually learned by watching and doing, rarely by listening, and never by reading.
 But now we force kids to spend all day sitting indoors, primarily learning by listening and reading.
 And then we wonder why the lessons don’t stick, and we wonder why kids fidget and look out the window.

 Many of the children who are diagnosed with ADHD don’t actually have a disorder per se; they’re just natural humans stuck in an unnatural situation, which is school.8 It should come as no surprise to learn that exercise helps alleviate the symptoms of ADHD.9 Modern humans don’t move nearly as much as we used to, and this causes a range of problems.10 The restless fidgeting of people with ADHD is largely the result of insufficient movement.